10 Operations and Analytics

 meanScans = mean(scans),

-The highest observed average number of scans per scanner is about thirteen per minute across each ingress point.
-This means a person went through the system every four and a half seconds for one minute.
-However, this average may mean that some scans took ten seconds and others took one second.
+The highest observed average number of scans per scanner is about 13 scans per minute across each ingress point.
+This means that a person went through the system every four and a half seconds for one minute at some point.
+However, this average may mean that some scans took ten seconds and many more took one second.
 We can’t tell from this data.
-In a subsequent section, we will discuss queuing theory and how to analyze wait time by looking at service times, inter-arrival times, line length, and queuing discipline.
+In a subsequent section we will discuss queuing theory and how to analyze wait-time by looking at service times, inter-arrival times, line-length, and queuing discipline.
 We are illustrating a broader point with this example.

-We can see that we still need some critical data.
-We can also see that this problem sprawls and becomes very complex.
-What data do we need?
-I would prefer to see the following:
+We can see that we are missing some key data.
+We can also begin to see that this problem sprawls and becomes very complex.
+What data are we missing?
+I would prefer to see:

 - The process components split and timed